Xunnamius/black-flag/docs/getting-started.md

 ```

 Since different OSes walk different filesystems in different orders,
-auto-discovered commands will appear _in [alpha-sort][36] order_ in help text
+auto-discovered commands will appear _in [alpha-sort][7] order_ in help text
-rather than in insertion order; [command groupings][37] are still respected and
+rather than in insertion order; \[command groupings]\[37] are still respected
-each command's options are still enumerated in insertion order.
+and each command's options are still enumerated in insertion order.

 > Black Flag offers a stronger sorting guarantee than
 > `yargs::parserConfiguration({ 'sort-commands': true })`.